the three-way greens powder showdown

 the verdict

-Amazing Grass Green Superfood wins for most people.
+Amazing Grass Greens Blend Superfood wins for most people.
 Here is why: the consistency advantage from affordability outweighs AG1 premium ingredient sourcing for the average person.
 If you stick with Amazing Grass for 12 months straight, you get better health outcomes than someone who buys AG1 for 4 months then stops because of cost.
 The pragmatist perspective wins.

 But this depends on your situation.
 If you are a biohacker or optimization obsessive, AG1 is the right choice - you will use it consistently regardless of price.
 If you have failed at greens powder taste before, Bloom is worth the extra money because you will actually stick with it.
 If you are price-sensitive or buying for multiple people, Amazing Grass is the obvious choice.
 There is no wrong answer here - only different philosophies about what supplements mean to you.